lida-project/lida-streamlit/README.md

 # LIDA Streamlit Application 📊

-## About The Project

-This Streamlit application demonstrates an implementation of [LIDA](https://github.com/microsoft/lida) using Streamlit front end.
+This Streamlit application demonstrates an implementation of [LIDA](https://github.com/microsoft/lida) using Streamlit as a front end library.

 ![LIDA Streamlit Application](docs/images/streamlitlida.png)